uakbr/iot/README.md

 ### Configure AWS Credentials

-Configure your AWS CLI with the necessary permissions.
+Ensure your AWS CLI is configured with credentials that have the necessary permissions.

 ```bash
 aws configure